Will Your Pool Pass An Inspection?

 Basic Bonding is NOT Adequate

-One Single Perimeter Bond Wire is the MINIMAL Requirement Per the 2017 NEC Code we are under at this Present Time in our area, However Testing from NEETRAC, EPRI, ENERNEX And even our Local TVA has stated that a Single Bond Wire Does NOT Adequately Protect a Person Sitting or Standing on the Pool Deck from fatal electrical faults.
-The 2020 NEC Code has adopted a Copper Conductor Grid System like shown in these pictures, As a safer bonding alternative to create the Protective Equipotential Plane Needed around the pool.
-The 2023 NEC Code TIA Log #1661 has proposed to Eliminate the use of the Single Bond Wire and Only Allow the Grid Conductor System to be used.
+One Single Perimeter Bond Wire is the Requirement Per the 2017 NEC Article 680 Code that East Tennessee is under at this Present Time in our area, However Testing from NEETRAC, EPRI, ENERNEX And even our Local TVA has stated for many years that a Single Bond Wire / Halo - Does NOT Adequately Protect a Person Sitting or Standing on the Pool or Spa Deck from fatal electrical faults or Stray Voltage.